ד"ר יונת צובנר

 Segal, Shoshana, Zwebner Yonat, and Barasch Alixandra.
 "I’M Not Too Generous: the Implications of a Novel Moderator of the Better-Than-Average Effect."
 Manuscript in Preparation

 Goor Dafna and Zwebner Yonat, "Effortlessly green: when and why effort impacts environmentally friendly consumption."
-Manuscript in Preparation
+Working paper

 Zwebner Yonat, Robert Mislavsky, and Deborah Small, “Justified Selfishness: Explaining Donation Decisions Reduces Donations.”
 Manuscript in Preparation